• Skip to primary navigation

 If you like a hearty breakfast or brunch, this recipe is for you.
 It’s savory with 3 kinds of proteins…that’s about 22 grams of protein.
 Potatoes, onion, and red bell peppers complete this tasty dish.
 It comes in at under 500 calories and will probably keep you satisfied until dinnertime.

-This was a fun photo shoot using my induction cooktop and my new favorite non-stick skillet.
-The skillet is from J. A. Henckels, Zwilling Madura Plus Forged 11″ nonstick fry pan.
-It is by far the best non-stick pan I’ve used.
-It is forged aluminum with a steel insert in the base to allow it to be used on the induction cooktop.
 The pan is a heavyweight, coming in at about 3 pounds.
 The bottom of the pan is flat, and with proper care, should stay flat forever, (unlike other non-stick skillets I’ve owned, that have warped, and I threw away).
 Eggs will slide around on the non-stick surface like nothing I’ve seen before.
 And this great pan costs $59.95 right now on Amazon with free shipping.
 I’m thinking everyone needs to get one of these!

-Bacon bits for the breakfast hash
+Bacon bits for the breakfast hash.

 The induction cooktop is in my small front porch area which has good lighting all the time for taking pictures.
 The room is about 12′ by 12′ so the aromas coming off the ingredients of this breakfast hash permeated the air and they definitely said, “Eat me!”

-Browned bacon
+Browned bacon in a skillet.

-How to make the Breakfast Hash
+How to make the Recipe for Breakfast Hash

-The bacon bits get browned first and while the bacon cooks you can chop up the red pepper, onion and potatoes.
+The bacon bits get browned first and while the bacon cooks you can chop up the red pepper, onion, and potatoes.

 Potatoes being browned for breakfast hash.